shamvoke/shamvoke/src/_posts/2026-06-14-how-to-run-windows-on-linux.md

 Think of it this way:

 - KVM gives Linux OS the power to run virtual machines.
-- Quickgui gives Linux users a way to use that power.
+- QEMU gives Linux users a way to use that power.

 *Together they form one of the most powerful virtualization platforms available on Linux today.*